 For more information on the place at Halloween, see the Burnaby Village Museum website.

 Below are some more useful pieces of advice and information.

-TIP #1: Be sure to go on the carousel ride.
+TIP #1: If you have kids, be sure to go on the carousel ride.
 It’s not every day that the rides are free and unlimited.
-Do, however, expect there to be a lineup.
+Do however expect there to be a lineup.

 TIP #2: There are some scary scenes in various display windows, but there isn’t the usual gore you’ll find at most haunted houses elsewhere.
 If you have particularly timid children it’s not difficult to avoid most of the spookier stuff, so in general it’s a pretty good kid-friendly place to go.